denten-books/plain-text/2-device.md

 Turing's tape alters the machine's internal configuration in a way that lasts beyond the its discharge from the mechanism.

-If you recall Wittgenstein's earlier thought experiments in this vein, he too spoke of humans in the process of reading or doing mathematics who similarly "ingest" symbols; of the need to internalize external symbolic states; and of affecting a change in mental states, on some real and empirically observable neurological level, which correlate to the symbol.
+In his earlier thought experiments, Wittgenstein also spoke of humans in the process of reading or doing mathematics as "ingesting" symbols; of the need to internalize external symbolic states; and of affecting a change in mental states, on some real and empirically observable neurological level, which correlates to the symbol.
 Turing's machine is capable of such ingestion.
 It "thinks," "reads," and "remembers" to the extent of its capability to scan and internalize symbolic notation.
 In addition to reading, Turing's machine also writes.
-Turing explains that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
-The machine should thus also be capable of erasing and moving symbols to adjacent squares, one square at a time.
-Reading, writing, and symbolic manipulation are all actions at the core of Turing's computation.
+He explains that "in some configurations in which the scanned square is blank (*i.e.* bears no symbol) the machine writes down a new symbol on the scanned square" [@turing_computable_1937, 231].
+It should thus also be capable of erasing and moving symbols to adjacent squares, one square at a time.
 The Turing machine in effect gives us a concise and minimally viable definition of "reading," "writing," and "becoming aware."
 These states for Turing involve the appropriate internalization of the symbol, for both human and machine.

-More than simple scansion, a Turing machine is capable of altering the very rules of reading and writing.
-If we take, for example, "reading" to initially entail "moving our eyes from left to right," we can also imagine notation that stands for directives like "now move from right to left," or, "skip every other character."
+More than a simple scanner, a Turing machine is also capable of altering the very rules of reading and writing.
+If we take "reading" to initially entail "moving our eyes from left to right," we can also imagine notation that stands for directives like "now move from right to left," or, "skip every other character."
 Such directives become a part of the mechanism to determine the movement of the "reading" and "writing" apparatus along the surface of the tape.
-Unlike an analog watch, to use a simple example, the mechanism of the Turing machine is not "set in stone."
+Unlike an analog watch, the mechanism of the Turing machine is not "set in stone."
 It is capable of altering its own inner works, where some of the scanned characters represent symbols to be manipulated and yet others represent machine instructions, which define the rules of manipulation.
 Data and instructions mix into the same input stream.
 The instructions are "meant" for the machine, in the sense that they direct the movement of the reading and writing heads, which "write," "scan," or "erase" symbols.
 Today, we would call such instructions "programs," "applications," or "software."
 Other outputs are meant for the human operator, interested in the functional outcomes of the action.

 Just as the Turing machine is able, in theory, to convert extrinsic signs into intrinsic machine states, it can conversely enact the opposite movement, by